joliencremers/joliencremers.github.io/CDA.md

 introduced to make the interpretation of effects from a PN mixed-effects model easier.

+- **Cremers, J.**, Pennings, H.J.M., Mainhard, M.T. & Klugkist, I. (in press).
+Circular Modelling of Circumplex Measurements for Interpersonal Behavior. *Assessment*. [[Full-text]](https://doi.org/10.1080/00273171.2019.1693332)

 #### Wrapped Normal and Cauchy regression

+A Bayesian circular regression model based on the wrapping approach:

 **Cremers, J.**, Jansen, I., &, Klugkist, I. (unpublished) Bayesian Analysis of Circular Data Using the Wrapping Approach. [[GitHub]](https://github.com/joliencremers/regression_wrapping)

-A Bayesian circular regression model based on the wrapping approach is introduced.

 #### A tutorial on circular data in cognitive psychology

+Tutorial that introduces the R-package bpnreg for Bayesian PN regression and mixed-effects models:

 - **Cremers, J.** & Klugkist, I. (2018) One direction?
 A tutorial for circular data with examples in cognitive psychology. *Frontiers in Psychology: Cognitive Science*.[[Full-text]](https://doi.org/10.3389/fpsyg.2018.02040)

-This tutorial introduces the R-package bpnreg for Bayesian PN regression and mixed-effects models.

 #### Cylindrical models for circumplex data.

+Regression extension of four models for cylindrical data that are subsequently fit to circumplex data:

 - **Cremers, J.**, Pennings, H.J.M & Ley, C. (in press).
 Regression Models for Cylindrical Data in Psychology. *Multivariate Behavioral Analysis*. [[Full-text]](https://doi.org/10.1080/00273171.2019.1693332)

-Four models for cylindrical data are extended and fit to circumplex data.